MOMARIA/Capstone_Project/README.md

 ## Conclusion
 This project provides an in-depth analysis and prediction of student performance.
 It could be a useful tool for educators to understand their students better and take corrective measures accordingly.

+## Running the Dash Web Dashboard

+1. **Install Required Packages**: If you haven't already, install the necessary Python packages by running the following command in your terminal:
+    ```
+    pip install dash plotly
+    ```
+2. **Execute the Code**: Run the Python script or execute the Jupyter Notebook cell.
+This will initialize a local server for the Dash app.

+3. **View the Dashboard**: After running the script, you'll see a terminal output indicating that the server is running.
+Navigate to the URL provided in the terminal output to view the dashboard.

+By following these steps, you'll be able to explore the Student Performance Prediction Dashboard.

 ## References
 - The dataset was sourced from [Kaggle](https://www.kaggle.com/aljarah/xAPI-Edu-Data).